polina-raznitsyna/audio-to-text-mac/README.md

 ### 2. OpenAI Whisper API (`api_whisper.py`)

-This script uses OpenAI's Whisper API for transcription.
+This script uses OpenAI's Whisper API.
 It requires internet connection and OpenAI API KEY with positive balance.
 Note that you will be charged at [current OpenAI API rates](https://openai.com/api/pricing/).

 #### How to Use